Penley Heritage Book (13 Generation Summary)

 4. Mitchell Clayton Penley (February 7, 1925 ~ November 16, 2001)

 5. Billie Jeanette Penley (born October 28, 19XX )

 Uncle Luther married our beloved Aunt June, Julia June Fields on July 29, 1942.
 Aunt June was born on November 25, 19XX, she was the daughter of John Wesley Fields and Mary Belle Stapleton.
 They built a home adjoining Rufus and Stella's property on Long Street.
 They tragically lost three young sons, but somehow found the inner strength to raise their loving family.
 Luther was as an Army Medic in World War II, 12th Armored Division, 82nd Battalion, Company C and worked at the Eastman for 41 years.

 Our Aunt Dot is Evelyn Dolphine Penley, she married Uncle Paul on August 11, 1944.
-Paul Thomas Lyon was born April 1, 19XX, the son of Henry Rufus Lyon and Bertie Caroline Bailee.
+Paul Thomas Lyon (April 1, 1926 - May 5, 2009) the son of Henry Rufus Lyon and Bertie Caroline Bailee.
 They built their home nearby on Dora Street on land where Mitch and Helen began building before they moved to Florida.
-Uncle Paul was in the service during World War II, and retired from Eastman after more than 30 years.
+Uncle Paul retired from Eastman after more than 30 years.

 Our Dad, Mitchell Clayton Penley married our dear and beloved Mother, Helen Frankie Horne on December 21, 1946.
 Helen was the daughter of Jesse Frank Horne and Bessie Jane Ramey of Nickelsville, Virginia.
 Mitch was a World War II Marine, and you know there's more information to come on those two.